-- 1. Panniculectomy surgery may be considered medically necessary when ALL of the following conditions are met: - A. The patient must be 18 years of age or older; AND - B. The panniculus must be a Grade II or above in size (see Informational section below); AND - C. The patient must currently have a functional impairment; AND - D. The patient's panniculus must exhibit recurrent or chronic episodes of a skin condition (i.e., cellulitis, ulcerations, lymphedema/lymphangitis or skin abscesses); AND - E. The patient must be unresponsive to ANY of the following appropriate medical management: - 1) Intravenous (IV) antibiotic treatments; OR - 2) Oral antibiotic treatments; OR - 3) Good hygiene practices (e.g., bathing and washing daily, keeping skin dry and clean, wearing clean clothing); OR - 4) Wound care (occurring under or around the panniculus) including topical antifungals and topical and/or systemic corticosteroids; OR - 5) Surgical drainage; AND - F. The patient must maintain adequate nutrition; AND - G. There must be documented massive weigh loss (MWL), demonstrated by ANY ONE of the following: - 1) A patient that goes through natural MWL must have maintained a stable weight for a minimum of 6 months after the weight loss; OR - 2) A patient that goes through MWL resulting from bariatric surgery must wait at least 18 months after surgery and maintain a stable weight for a minimum of 6 months, totaling 24 months or 2 years. - 2.
-Medical records must be provided to support the evaluation and treatment of the condition of the panniculus.
-The required documentation should include ALL of the following: - A. PCP records comprising of a History & Physical and medication list; AND
+- 1. Panniculectomy surgery may be considered medically necessary when ALL of the following conditions are met: - A. The individual must be 18 years of age or older; AND - B. The panniculus must be a Grade II or above in size (see Informational section below); AND - C. The individual must currently have a functional impairment; AND - D. The individual's panniculus must exhibit recurrent or chronic episodes of a skin condition (i.e., cellulitis, ulcerations, lymphedema/lymphangitis or skin abscesses); AND - E. The individual must be unresponsive to ANY of the following appropriate medical management: - 1) Intravenous (IV) antibiotic treatments; OR - 2) Oral antibiotic treatments; OR - 3) Good hygiene practices (e.g., bathing and washing daily, keeping skin dry and clean, wearing clean clothing); OR - 4) Wound care (occurring under or around the panniculus) including topical antifungals and topical and/or systemic corticosteroids; OR - 5) Surgical drainage; AND - F. The individual must maintain adequate nutrition; AND - G. There must be documented massive weigh loss (MWL), demonstrated by ANY ONE of the following: - 1) An individual that goes through natural MWL must have maintained a stable weight for a minimum of 6 months after the weight loss; OR - 2) An individual that goes through MWL resulting from bariatric surgery must wait at least 18 months after surgery and maintain a stable weight for a minimum of 6 months, totaling 24 months or 2 years.